3rd UPDATE: 8 of 9 Harwood School Board openings now have candidates - and two races

 That leaves a seat each representing Moretown and Fayston without candidates in the March 3 election.

 Nine positions on the 14-member Harwood Unified Union School District School Board will be on upcoming election ballots across the six-town district.
 For the Jan.
 26 filing deadline to get on the ballot, only five candidates stepped forward.
-Since then, however, three additional candidates have emerged: a new appointee to the board in Warren who plans to run for election, and two write-in contenders for the one-year seat representing Waterbury.
+Since then, however, four additional candidates have emerged: two write-in contenders for the one-year seat representing Waterbury; and two write-in candidates in Warren, including one who was just appointed on Feb.
+11 to serve until March 3.

 With the most members on the Harwood board, Waterbury has two seats up for election in March and only one seat has a single candidate on the ballot.
 Pamela Eaton, who was appointed in 2025, will run for election to a full three-year term.